Military Insider: Spring 2026 Bravo Edition

 I am praying for each of you; for strength, for steadfastness, and for the courage that comes from knowing and trusting the Lord.

-Army Reserve Chaplain (Major, Promotable) Joe Dekreon is a 2012 graduate from Liberty Theological Seminary, conferring a Master of Divinity in Military Chaplaincy.
-Chaplain Dekreon serves as an Army Reserve Brigade Chaplain in Virginia and as the Lead Pastor of Lynchburg City Church in Lynchburg, Virginia.
-Chaplain Dekreon is responsible for overseeing numerous battalion-level chaplains and their ministries to soldiers throughout multiple states on the east coast.
-He is passionate about mentoring chaplain candidates and younger chaplains under him, preparing them to faithfully serve God and Country as Army Chaplains.
-As the Lead Pastor and founder of Lynchburg City Church, Chaplain Dekreon shepherds a congregation of around 100, many of which are Liberty University students who love his expository preaching and the church’s focus on gospel-centered community.
+Liberty alumnus Maj.
+(P) Joe Dekreon earned his Master of Divinity in Military Chaplaincy from Liberty Theological Seminary with the graduating class of 2012.
+Today, he serves in ministry as an Army Reserve brigade chaplain in Virginia and as the lead pastor and founder of Lynchburg City Church in Lynchburg.
+In his Army Reserve role, he helps oversee battalion-level chaplains and their ministries to soldiers across multiple states on the East Coast.
+He’s especially passionate about mentoring his chaplain candidates and younger chaplains, preparing them to serve God and Country with faithfulness and competence.
+At Lynchburg City Church, he shepherds a congregation of about 100, including many Liberty students who value his expository preaching and the church’s focus on gospel-centered community.

 Prepared and Equipped by Liberty

-Chaplain Dekreon found that his seminary Bible courses best equipped him for becoming both a pastor and an Army Chaplain.
-He believes that whether a seminary student is training to become a pastor, a chaplain, or serving God’s Kingdom in other roles, knowing the Bible thoroughly is the most important way to be an effective minister of God’s Word.
-Chaplain Dekreon credits Dr. Gary Yates as being incredibly influential in teaching him to love studying the Bible during his time at Liberty Theological Seminary, calling Dr. Yates “a diamond in the rough” and “one of the best exegetical Bible teachers Liberty has ever had.”
-Chaplain Dekreon is also grateful for Dr. Steven Keith, the current Director of Liberty’s Center for Chaplaincy, and the ecclesiastical endorser for Liberty Baptist Fellowship, the group that sponsors Chaplain Dekreon as an Army Chaplain.
-Chaplain Dekreon deeply appreciates Dr. Keith’s support and mentorship to him both as his chaplaincy endorser and as a supporter of his ministry at Lynchburg City Church.
+Dekreon credits Liberty’s seminary Bible courses as the foundation that best prepared him to become both a pastor and a chaplain.
+He believes that whether a seminary student is training to become a pastor, chaplain, or to serve God’s kingdom in other roles, knowing the Bible thoroughly is the most important way to be an effective minister of God’s word.
+He’s especially grateful for Dr. Gary Yates, whom he describes as “a diamond in the rough” and “one of the best exegetical Bible teachers Liberty has ever had,” for shaping his love for studying the Bible.
+He is also grateful for Dr. Steven Keith, current director of Liberty’s Center for Chaplaincy and the ecclesiastical endorser for Liberty Baptist Fellowship, for ongoing support and mentorship — both as his chaplaincy endorser and in his ministry at Lynchburg City Church.

 Pastoring and Chaplaincy in Tandem